Legal NoticesDownload this as a PDF

 - non-personal information provided in communications with ASPL

-- non-personal information about your computer and about your visits to and use of the TaxCalc website (see Section 6).
+- non-personal information about your computer and about your visits to and use of the TaxCalc website.

-1.6 We collect your Personal Data through a number of sources, including:
+2.4 We collect your personal data through a number of sources, including:

-- visits to and use of the TaxCalc website (e.g. browser type and version, operating system, referral source, length of visit, page views and website navigation paths, etc.)
+2.4.1 visits to and use of the TaxCalc website (e.g. browser type and version, operating system, referral source, length of visit, page views and website navigation paths, etc.) – see Section 3 for details

-1.7 Personal Data gathered directly from customers during purchase ordering, website registration or enquiries are centrally managed in a bespoke Customer Relationship Management System (CRMS).
-These actions in regard to personal data are performed on the lawful basis of contract as described in the GDPR and may be used by ASPL in the interests of ongoing staff training, incident investigations and product or process development.
+2.5 personal data gathered directly from customers during purchase ordering, website registration or enquiries are centrally managed in a bespoke Customer Relationship Management System (CRMS).
+These actions in regard to personal data are performed on the lawful basis of contract as described in the GDPR and the DPA18 and may be used by ASPL in the interests of ongoing staff training, incident investigations and product or process development.
 This personal data is kept for the duration of any ongoing business or software usage, and for six years thereafter.
+Typical uses include:

 - updating you as to the status of your order